 There are some people out there who are avid collectors of VHS tapes, and you might have a copy of a film that they don’t own already.
 It’s worth putting your VHS tapes up for sale on sites like eBay and seeing if anybody wants them.
 Plenty of VHS tapes also have cover art which was not replicated on the DVD release, and people might be interested in your tapes, if you happen to have one of these.

-Additionally, some very old programming doesn’t have the original recordings anymore, due to it being lost or destroyed by the TV company; or it was recorded over so they don’t have it in their studio archives.
+Additionally, some very old programming won’t have the original recordings anymore, due to it being lost or destroyed by the TV company; or it was recorded over so they don’t have it in their studio archives.
 If you happened to have recorded one of these programmes on a VHS recorder many years ago, you could stand to make a fair bit of money by selling your tape.

 If you’ve got unwanted tapes, it’s worth trying to find a sustainable way to dispose of them rather than just throwing them away.
 Unfortunately, it’s very difficult to fully recycle VHS tapes, so trying to pass them on to someone who might want them or getting creative with upcycling is one of the best ways to dispose of them.